 Fr.
 Ronald Sibugan, AA has been a Campus Minister at Assumption since 2013.
 He received his B.S. in Computer Engineering at Polytechnic University of the Philippines, his B.A. in Philosophy at St. John Seminary, and his M.Div. and ThM from the School of Theology and Ministry at Boston College.
 Fr.
-Ron oversees Agape Latte and the Men’s Discernment Group.
+Ron oversees Agape Latte, Candlelight Prayer, Ignitus, and the Men’s Discernment Group.
 He is the chaplain for several athletics teams and advises the Peer Ministry program in conjunction with Residential Life.
 Fr.
-Ron lives in Plough Hall and serves as the Minister in Residence for the Village.
+Ron lives in Plough Hall and serves as the Minister-in-Residence for the Village.
 He also serves as vocation director for the Assumptionist Community, and enjoys hiking, traveling, cooking Filipino food, and spending time with his Assumptionist brothers.

 Scott Brill has served part-time as a Campus Minister at Assumption since 2012.
 His work includes leading the Monday night Bible Study discussions, developing contemporary worship events, and helping to connect non-Catholic Christian students to Campus Ministry.
 For the past 30 years, Scott has served in various capacities with InterVarsity Christian Fellowship, an interdenominational ministry on colleges and universities throughout the U.S. A member of the Evangelical Lutheran Church in America, he is deeply committed to the unity of the Christian Church and works nationally to develop opportunities for reconciliation between Evangelicals and Roman Catholics through missional partnerships.
 Scott and his wife Claire live in Worcester and have three grown daughters.